TIBCOSoftware/snappydata/docs/howto/use_apache_zeppelin_with_snappydata.md

 7. If required, edit other properties, and then click **Save** to apply your changes.</br>

-8. Bind the interpreter and set SnappyData as the default interpreter.</br> SnappyData Zeppelin Interpreter group consist of two interpreters.
+8. Create a note and bind the interpreter by setting SnappyData as the default interpreter.</br> SnappyData Zeppelin Interpreter group consist of two interpreters.
 Click and drag *<_Interpreter_Name_>* to the top of the list to set it as the default interpreter.

 	| Interpreter Name | Description |
 	|--------|--------|
     | %snappydata.snappydata or </br> %snappydata.spark | This interpreter is used to write Scala code in the paragraph.
 SnappyContext is injected in this interpreter and can be accessed using variable **snc** |